 Don't be fooled by the name.
-Wildwater Kingdom, located in Pennsylvania about 2 hours from the city, can be wild or mild, depending on your preference.
+Wildwater Kingdom, located in Pennsylvania about two hours from the city, can be wild or mild, depending on your preference.
 While you’ll find plenty of elevated, looping, racing and hair-raising slides and rides here, Wildwater Kingdom is also home to several specially-designed kids' sections.
-The big favorite is Kids Cove, an interactive water attraction in the form of a submarine with octopus tentacles that serve as mini slides.
-They’ll also enjoy Lollipop Lagoon and Splash Landing, low-impact but fun spots with mini water slides, fountains and squirt guns, and you can chill out on a lazy river or at the football field-sized wave pool.
-Finally, when you need to escape from all the water activities, dive into the amusement park rides at neighboring Dorney Park, where the big additional this season is a completely refurbished “Thunderhawk”, one of the nation’s oldest wooden coasters and a fan favorite.
+The whole family can play the day away at Seaside Splashworks, a beach-themed multi-level play structure featuring more than 75 play elements Finally, when you need to escape from all the water activities, dive into the amusement park rides at neighboring Dorney Park.

 3830 Dorney Park Rd.

 For Pirate Lovers (and a Lower-key Vibe): Land of Make Believe and Pirate's Cove